docker-library/docs/silverpeas/content.md

 We recommend strongly to mount the directory with the database file on the host so the data won't be lost when upgrading PostgreSQL to a newer version (a Data Volume Container can be used instead).
 For any information how to start a PostgreSQL container, you can refer its [documentation]((https://hub.docker.com/_/postgres/).

-Once the database system is running, a database for Silverpeas has to be created and a user with administrative rights on this database should be added; it is recommended to create a dedicated user account in the database for each application and therefore for Silverpeas.
+Once the database system is running, a database for Silverpeas has to be created and a user with administrative rights on this database (and only on this database) should be added; it is recommended for a security reason to create a dedicated user account in the database for each application and therefore for Silverpeas.
 In this document, and by default, a database `Silverpeas` and a user `silverpeas` for that database are created.

 ### Start a Silverpeas instance with the default configuration